nonomal/Fail2Ban-Report/Docs/Adding-Clients.md

 # Manual Client Installation – Fail2Ban-Report v0.5.0

-<span style="color:red">Username of the Client and Displayed Servername in Web-UI are the same.</span>
+> Username of the Client and Displayed Servername in Web-UI are the same.

 > Wanna know more about ![Chain of Trust](chain-of-trust.md) or ![Syncronisation Concept](Sync-Concept.md) ?